Talking with Your Doctor

 Because the pharmacy keeps a record of the prescription medications you get there, it may be helpful to get all your prescriptions from the same pharmacy.
 That way, they have a complete record of all your prescription medicines.

-There are different reasons why you may need a medical test.
-Sometimes a doctor does a test, such as taking your blood or giving you an x-ray, to find out what is wrong or to learn more about your health condition.
-Some tests, like cancer screenings, are done regularly to check for hidden medical problems.
+Sometimes doctors need to do blood tests, x-rays, or other procedures to find out what is wrong or to learn more about your medical condition.
+Some tests, such as Pap tests, mammograms, glaucoma tests, and screenings for prostate and colorectal cancer, are done regularly to check for hidden medical problems.

 Before you have a medical test, ask your doctor to explain

-- what it will show about your health
+- What will it show about my health?

 - How is the test done?
 What steps does the medical test involve?